mdn/content/files/en-us/web/api/web_speech_api/using_the_web_speech_api/index.md

 ### Demo

-To show simple usage of Web speech recognition, we've written a demo called [Speech color changer](https://github.com/mdn/web-speech-api/tree/master/speech-color-changer).
+To show simple usage of Web speech recognition, we've written a demo called [Speech color changer](https://github.com/mdn/dom-examples/tree/master/web-speech-api/speech-color-changer).
 When the screen is tapped/clicked, you can say an HTML color keyword, and the app's background color will change to that color.

 ![The UI of an app titled Speech Color changer.
 It invites the user to tap the screen and say a color, and then it turns the background of the app that color.
 In this case it has turned the background red.](speech-color-changer.png)

-To run the demo, you can clone (or [directly download](https://codeload.github.com/mdn/web-speech-api/zip/refs/heads/master)) the GitHub repo it is part of, open the HTML index file in a supporting desktop browser, or navigate to the [live demo URL](https://mdn.github.io/web-speech-api/speech-color-changer/) in a supporting mobile browser like Chrome.
+To run the demo, you can clone the GitHub repo it is part of, open the HTML index file in a supporting desktop browser, or navigate to the [live demo URL](https://mdn.github.io/dom-examples/web-speech-api/speech-color-changer/) in a supporting mobile browser like Chrome.

 ### Browser support